Boofhead: Boofhead as 'pop art'

 Artist Martin Sharp commonly incorporated elements of Australiana he considered iconic into both his illustration and fine art work.
 Boofhead appeared in key Sharp works, both before and after the demise of Clark's strip.
 The cover of the March 1966 issue of Oz, which depicted Boofhead declaring 'I don't give a stuff about opera' is one example, as is a 1978 image entitled Boofhead and the Thinker reimagined in 1991 as Art Galaxy.
 Sharp's artwork Wave, featuring Boofhead encountering a tidal wave in the style of Hokusai, was produced in different iterations as late as 1990.
 In the same year, Sharp produced a series of record covers for Regular Records, all featuring Boofhead.
 These included Regular Records 1979 - 1989 Greatest Hits and Regular Records 1979-1989 Hits That Missed.

-Peter Kingston, another well-known Sydney artist and an associated of Sharp's, also incorporated Boofhead into his work.
+Peter Kingston, another well-known Sydney artist and an associate of Sharp's, also incorporated Boofhead into his work.
 In 1984, Kingston put his 'England versus Australia' chess set on the market: Boofhead was featured as one of the pieces.
 In 2001, he designed an Australian flag with Boofhead's face on it for the 'Mambo Flags Exhibition' and crafted a sculpture entitled Bird with Boofhead to assist in raising funds for the Barren Grounds Nature Reserve.
 In 2020, he created a 'Boofhead lamp', a figure of Boofhead with a lampshade decorated with scenes from Boofhead strips.